The Vermont Statutes Online

 (4) for purposes of workers' compensation, an employer as defined in 21 V.S.A. § 601(3).

-(e) Within 72 hours after the death of a registered patient, the patient's registered caregiver shall return to the Department of Public Safety for disposal any marijuana or marijuana plants in the possession of the patient or registered caregiver at the time of the patient's death.
-If the patient did not have a registered caregiver, the patient's next of kin shall contact the Department of Public Safety within 72 hours after the patient's death and shall ask the Department to retrieve such marijuana and marijuana plants for disposal.
+(e) Within 72 hours after the death of a registered patient, the patient's registered caregiver shall return to the Department of Public Safety for disposal any cannabis or cannabis plants in the possession of the patient or registered caregiver at the time of the patient's death.
+If the patient did not have a registered caregiver, the patient's next of kin shall contact the Department of Public Safety within 72 hours after the patient's death and shall ask the Department to retrieve such cannabis and cannabis plants for disposal.